AureumChaos/LEAP/README.md

 make doc
 ```

 This will create HTML documentation in the `docs/build/html/` directory.
-It might take some time, since
+It might take a while the first time,
-building the docs involves generating some plots and executing some example algorithms.
+since building the docs involves generating some plots and executing some example algorithms.

 ## Run the Test Suite